Arsenal-of-Engineering/tba-api-example/README.md

 `team_performance.py`: For a given event, summarizes average game performance for a team.

+`CompetitorTeamsByWeek.ipnb`: For a given team, finds all of the teams that they will compete with.
+Then, finds all their events and orders them by week/event.

 'MatchMetrics.ipynb': A data analysis "notebook" that displays several charts and statistics.

 ## How to run